 I disconnected the rear main hive and put a short piece of dowl in to plug the rear hole of the log cabin

 I just angled the rear hive a little so the bees that were using the T piece entrance can still find the hive.
 I might move one of these hives to a new location to clear some space so the flight paths don’t interfere with each other.
+Sometimes if the bees flight paths cross each other too close to the hive, one colony might close off the front entrance and start using the rear vent as the entrance.

 Below: How cool is the clear resin around the entrance!